Outsourced Crypto & Blockchain Accounting & Tax

 Regulatory Mapping

-We study your crypto clients' compliance landscape – Form 1099-DA, wallet-by-wallet basis requirements, and state-specific rules – before onboarding begins.
+We study the crypto compliance landscape in scope – Form 1099-DA, wallet-by-wallet basis requirements, and state-specific rules – before onboarding begins.
 The IRS hired two former crypto executives specifically for enforcement programs.

 Blockchain-Trained Teams